- 1 What Causes Hip Flexor Tightness?

 Now, if the knee of your open leg is above the table then there is a chance that you have tight hip flexors.
 Obviously, this is not the only indicator and you will obviously have to consult a doctor to get a confirmation but that is how it works.

-There Are some specific sports that are affected with this posture problem, partly due to weakness or range of motion; but also to do with recovery times involved.
+There Are some specific sports that are affected by this posture problem, partly due to weakness or range of motion; but also to do with recovery times involved.

 If you find yourself involved in any of these sports, we highly suggest and recommend that you check out this article.